Free tool · No signup · 12 metrics compared instantly

 Quality tells you what you own

-Net margin, ROIC, and FCF yield measure how well a business converts revenue into profit and returns for shareholders.
-High ROIC (above 15%) signals a durable competitive advantage — the business earns more on invested capital than its cost of capital.
+Net margin, ROE, and FCF yield measure how well a business converts revenue into profit and returns for shareholders.
+High ROE (above 15%) signals a durable competitive advantage — the business generates strong returns on shareholder equity.
 Check our earnings quality scorer and ROIC calculator for deeper analysis.

 Balance sheet tells you how safe it is